2025 Annual General Meeting minutes

 Lisa Fast, president, opened the meeting.

-By the time of the meeting, 48 members had paid their membership fees for 2024-2025.
-X people attended the meeting representing X household memberships.
+In summer 2024, 54 members paid their membership fees for 2024-2025.
+29 people attended the meeting.
 Quorum requires at least 25% of members to be present to reach quorum.
-Bylaws state that people who’ve paid the $25 membership fee are members and can vote.
+Bylaws state that people who’ve paid the membership fee are members and can vote.

 Approval of 2024 AGM minutes